Just diagnosed with CFS. What now?

 If I had known what I know now I would not have got so ill.

 Many people recover from Chronic Fatigue Syndrome / ME

 'No treatment' does not mean 'no recovery'.

-who are diagnosed with CFS fairly soon after the symptoms start.
+are diagnosed with CFS fairly soon after the symptoms start.

 They learn to rest and go on to make a recovery without undertaking any treatment.

 Other people experience significant CFS recovery through alternative

 healing methods.
 This can be early on or it can be - as in my case -

 Others pursue alternative healing and make a total recovery.